w3c/vc-data-model-2.0-test-suite/README.md

 ## Setup

-In order to integrate with this test suite, you will need to use a [VC-API compatible](https://w3c-ccg.github.io/vc-api/) issuer and verifier that is capable of issuing and verifying verifiable credentials and verifiable presentations.
-If your implementation is not VC-API compatible, it is possible to "wrap" the implementation in a minimal VC-API implementation.
-Example code for which is available at https://github.com/Wind4Greg/Server-for-VCs Additionally your verifier will need to be able to verify Verifiable Credentials and Verifiable Presentations signed with `eddsa-rdfc-2022`.
-We also recommend that any issuer endpoints submitted to this test suite also issue using `eddsa-rdfc-2022`.
-VerifiablePresentations will be submitted for verification both signed and unsigned.
-Signed VPs from this suite will have a domain and challenge set.
+To integrate with this test suite, you will need a [VC-API compatible](https://w3c-ccg.github.io/vc-api/) issuer and verifier that are capable of issuing and verifying verifiable credentials and verifiable presentations.
+If your implementation is not VC-API compatible, it is possible to "wrap" the implementation in a minimal VC-API implementation, example code for which is available at <https://github.com/Wind4Greg/Server-for-VCs>.
-The domain should be the test repo and the challenge is static.
+Additionally, your verifier will need to be able to verify Verifiable Credentials and Verifiable Presentations signed with `eddsa-rdfc-2022`.
+We recommend that any issuer endpoints submitted to this test suite also issue using `eddsa-rdfc-2022`.
+Both signed and unsigned Verifiable Presentations will be submitted for verification.
+Signed Verifiable Presentations from this suite will have a domain and challenge set.
+The domain should be the test repo, and the challenge is static.

 The issuer endpoint will need to conform to the
 [VC Issuer API](https://w3c-ccg.github.io/vc-api/#issue-credential).